ryanjamurphy/Autotag-new-records-in-DEVONthink/DEVONthink 3 Autotagging/README.md

 # About and instructions
 These scripts help you manage tags in [DEVONthink](https://devontechnologies.com/) macOS apps.
+In particular, [`Autotag with concordance`](https://github.com/ryanjamurphy/augcog/blob/master/DEVONthink%203%20Autotagging/README.md#Autotag-with-concordance) allows you to establish an auto tagging system with DT3’s smart rules.
+This script will add 10 Finder-compatible tags to every new file based on DEVONthink's concordance keywords related to the file.

 ## Delete tags from records
 ### Use: